sky-uk/kfp-operator/docs/quickstart/README.md

 ## Update the serving model location when the pipeline run succeeds

-Using [Argo Event](https://argoproj.github.io/argo-events/) we can specify arbitrary actions on pipeline run completions.
-In this example, we apply a `ConfigMap` containing the model's serving location when the pipeline run succeeds.
+If the operator has been installed with [Argo-Events](https://argoproj.github.io/argo-events/) support, we can now specify eventsources and sensors to update arbitrary Kubernetes config when a pipeline has been trained successfully.

 ```bash
 kubectl apply -f apply-model-location.yaml
 ```

-This creates Argo Events `EventSource` and `Sensor` which listen to pipeline run updates and apply the following configmap:
+This creates an `EventSource` and a `Sensor` as well as an `EventBus`.

 ```yaml
 apiVersion: v1